Who Will Win the 2026 World Cup? AI Odds, Favorites & Dark Horses

 Argentina — Defending Champions on Messi's Terms

 The defending World Cup champions enter Group J with Austria, Algeria, and Jordan.
 This might genuinely be Messi's last World Cup — though we've said that before.
 At 38, he's no longer the player who single-handedly drags teams to glory, but he doesn't need to be.
 This Argentina side has matured around him: Álvarez up front, Mac Allister and Enzo Fernández in midfield, and a defensive structure that held firm throughout Qatar 2022.
-Jordan, one of six teams making their World Cup debut, make this group historically significant.
+Jordan, one of four teams making their World Cup debut, make this group historically significant.
 Can Argentina go back-to-back?
 The squad says yes.
 The history of defending champions says maybe not.

 Germany — New Generation, Old Ambitions